Allegheny Woodrat Facts

 Cute and sweet-natured don't necessarily come to mind when we think of rats, but the Allegheny woodrat is both.
 Really!
 These true "packrats" don't look or behave like the rats we're more familiar with, but could be considered rather handsome with their cinnamon-colored coats and long, furry tails.
 Certainly their large eyes and long, twitchy whiskers can capture any rat-hating individual's heart.

 The Allegheny Woodrat has the unfortunate distinction of being designated endangered or threatened in more states than any other rodent.
-In order to keep the packrat in our state, help is needed through contributions via donations to the Endangered Wildlife Fund.
-Donate during your next state income taxes - look for the Eagle on the tax form - or directly to the program.
-Every little bit helps!
-Certainly for our rarest of mammals.
+To keep our native packrat in Hoosier forests, donate to the Endangered Wildlife Fund when filing your state income taxes - look for the Eagle on the tax form.
+Your donation helps to fund partnerships that pair habitat with science to conserve the rarest of Indiana’s animals.